vwal/awscli-mfa/README.md

         NOTE: Execute 'awscli-mfa.sh' to renew/start a new MFA session, or to select (switch to) an existing active MFA session.

-5. A sourceable `source-to-clear-AWS-envvars.sh` is provided to make it easy to clear out any any `AWS_*` envvars, like so: `source ./source-to-clear-AWS-envvars.sh`.
+5. A sourceable `source-this-to-clear-AWS-envvars.sh` is provided to make it easy to clear out any any `AWS_*` envvars, like so: `source ./source-this-to-clear-AWS-envvars.sh`.
 This purges any secrets and/or references to persistent profiles from the local environment.

 6. If you want to detach/disable (and maybe delete) a vMFAd off of an account, you can run `enable-disable-vmfa-device.sh` script again.
 Below also a situation with more than one base profile is shown: